google/ink-stroke-modeler/README.md

 `absl::FailedPreconditionError`.

-To use the model, pass in an `Input` object to `StrokeModeler::Update()` each time you recieve an input event:
+To use the model, pass in an `Input` object to `StrokeModeler::Update()` each time you receive an input event.
+This appends to a `std::vector<Result>` of stroke smoothing results:

 ```c++
 Input input{